 What is Community Supported Agriculture (CSA)?

 CSA is a mutual relationship between a local farm and the community that consumes its produce.
-The members pay a fee to cover the cost of producing the food and in turn receive a weekly share of the harvest during the growing season.
+The members pay a fee to cover the cost of producing the food and, in turn, receive a weekly share of the harvest during the growing season.

+This arrangement guarantees the farmer financial support and allows many small to medium-scale organic farms to remain in businesss.
+It benefits the members by giving them the knowledge that their food is being organically-produced by farmers who care.
+The members can also be confident that the food they receive in their share is the freshest and most nutritious possible.
 Another characteristic of CSA is the agreement to pay in advance for a predetermined amount of produce.
 In most cases, this commitment implies a willingness to share with the farmer both the harvest from the land and at least some of the inherent risks of production.

 Participation in a CSA leads to a deeper understanding of the effort it takes to produce quality food and our dependence upon God to sustain us.